AVID Brings You Computer Science Education

 Venture through time to create helpful AI-powered inventions in the new Minecraft Hour of Code: Generation AI.
 This activity invites anyone to learn the basics of coding and how to build better AI for all.
 Let’s get started!

-Computer Science Education Week is an annual call to action to inspire K-12 students to learn computer science, advocate for equity, and celebrate the contributions of students and teachers.
+Computer Science Education Week is an annual call to action to inspire K-12 students to learn computer science and celebrate the contributions of students and teachers.
 This year’s theme celebrate the Impacts of Computing.

 Pitsco’s Code Cube is a small wearable device with a full-color, 64-pixel screen and a built-in accelerometer.
 Elementary students use Pitsco’s block-based code editor to program graphics and animations that react to their environment.
 Code Cube is the ultimate jumping-off point to teach the basics of coding.